ruby/ruby/doc/ractor.md

 ### Global variables

-Only main Ractor (a Ractor created at starting of interpreter) can access global variables.
+Only the main Ractor (a Ractor created at starting of interpreter) can access global variables.

 ```ruby
   $gv = 1